yabar-dev/yabar/README.md

 [yabar](http://packages.ubuntu.com/search?keywords=yabar&searchon=names&suite=all&section=all) in [Yakkety Yak](http://packages.ubuntu.com/yakkety/yabar)

 ### From Source
-Yabar initially requires libconfig, cairo and pango.
+Yabar initially requires libconfig, cairo, pango and alsa.
 The feature `DYA_INTERNAL_EWMH` in `Makefile` additionaly xcb-ewmh (or xcb-util-wm in some distros) and the feature `-DYA_ICON` requires gdk-pixbuf2.
 These dependencies can be installed through your distribution's package manager:

-* Fedora: `dnf install libconfig-devel cairo-devel pango-devel gdk-pixbuf2-devel`
+* Fedora: `dnf install libconfig-devel cairo-devel pango-devel gdk-pixbuf2-devel alsa-lib-devel`
-* Debian / Ubuntu: `apt-get install libcairo2-dev libpango1.0-dev libconfig-dev libxcb-randr0-dev libxcb-ewmh-dev libgdk-pixbuf2.0-dev`
+* Debian / Ubuntu: `apt-get install libcairo2-dev libpango1.0-dev libconfig-dev libxcb-randr0-dev libxcb-ewmh-dev libgdk-pixbuf2.0-dev libasound2-dev`

 You can install yabar as follows: